Skip to main content

 note

-It is currently not possible to run the nodes with the --op-network flag until the configs for Lisk have been merged into the superchain-registry.
+It is now possible to run the Lisk nodes with the --op-network flag on the op-geth execution client.

 Clone the Repository